LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 		;	Arbitrary is Arbitrary0 + 1
 		).

+The `arbitrary` library also provides _meta-types_ that can simplify the definition of new generators.
+For example, the `odd` type above can also be defined using the `constrain/2` meta-type to only generate values that satisfy a closure:

+	arbitrary::arbitrary(odd, Arbitrary) :-
+		arbitrary(constrain(integer, [Arbitrary]>>(Arbitrary mod 2 =:= 1)), Arbitrary).

+Another example is using the `transform/2` meta-type to transform generated values for a base type using a closure.
+Assuming that we want to generate sorted list of random integers, we can write:

+	arbitrary::arbitrary(sorted_integer_list, Arbitrary) :-
+		arbitrary(transform(list(integer), sort), Arbitrary).

 We can also define a clause for the `arbitrary::shrinker/1` multifile predicate to declare a new shrinker and a `arbitrary::shrink/3` multifile predicate for shrinking arbitrary values for QuickCheck usage: